 When we say الْكَلاَمُ (Speech) here, what we mean is الْكَلاَمُ الْعَرَبِيُّ (Arabic Speech).
 As for foreign languages such as Berber and Turkish, they have their own rules and are therefore, they are not considered الْـكَلاَم (Speech) as defined by the Arabs.

-As mentioned previously above, الْـكَلاَم (Speech) in the Arabic language is composed of two nor more words such as two nouns – like when you say: الْمَسْجِـدُ قَـرِيبٌ (The masjid is near by) or a verb and noun – like when you say: قَـامَ زَيْـدٌ (Zaid stood up) or الْـكَلاَم (Speech) can consist of more words than this – like when you say: الْمَدِينَةُ بَعِيدَةٌ مِنْ هُنَا (The city is far from here) or ذَهَبَ مُحًمَّدٌ إِلَى كَانُو أَمْسًا (Muhammad went to Kano yesterday).
+As mentioned previously above, الْـكَلاَم (Speech) in the Arabic language is composed of two or more words such as two nouns – like when you say: الْمَسْجِـدُ قَـرِيبٌ (The masjid is nearby) or a verb and noun like when you say: قَـامَ زَيْـدٌ (Zaid stood up) or الْـكَلاَم (Speech) can consist of more words than this – like when you say: الْمَدِينَةُ بَعِيدَةٌ مِنْ هُنَا (The city is far from here) or ذَهَبَ مُحًمَّدٌ إِلَى كَانُو أَمْسًا (Muhammad went to Kano yesterday).

 Each of these of these word constructs is called الـْجمْلَةٌ (the sentence) or the word construct which conveys a complete idea.